memgonzales/meta-learning-clustering/README.md

 - The preprint version of our paper can be accessed via this [link](https://github.com/memgonzales/meta-learning-clustering/blob/master/Distance%20Metric%20Recommendation%20for%20k-Means%20Clustering%20A%20Meta-Learning%20Approach.pdf).
   - Our TENCON 2022 presentation slides can be accessed via this [link](https://docs.google.com/presentation/d/1PsrlXavi4ubo-PVuop32Cysbz_C0CvcMTTBMo9YuTuc/edit?usp=sharing).
 - Our [dataset of datasets](https://github.com/memgonzales/meta-learning-clustering/tree/master/dataset_of_datasets) is publicly released for future researchers.
+- Kindly refer to [`0.
+Directory.ipynb`](https://github.com/memgonzales/meta-learning-clustering/blob/master/0.%20Directory.ipynb) for a guide on navigating through this repository.

 ## Description